 Individuals in later stages of the disease may require several courses of intravenous antibiotics, but there is the possibility that symptoms will persist.

 The Mayo Clinic warns that individuals should avoid an alternative treatment called Bismacine.
-When used for Lyme disease or injected into the body, it can lead to bismuth poisoning.
+When used for Lyme disease or injected into the body, it can lead to bismuth poisoning and death.

 Without treatment, or if treatment is unsuccessful, Lyme disease can cause serious complications.
 The bacterium that causes the disease initially infects the skin, but if the infection is left untreated, it can spread to other areas of the body, including the brain, where it can cause meningitis, according to Wormser.

 Untreated Lyme can also lead to neurologic dysfunction, including paralysis of certain nerves, most commonly nerves in the face, bringing about a condition known as Bell's palsy.
 The disease can also have cardiovascular side effects such as abnormal heartbeat, fainting and even cardiac arrest and death, Wormser said.

 However, the areas of the body most affected by Lyme disease are the joints, Wormser said.

 "When you get another type of bacterial infection, you don't usually get arthritis, but one of the longer term complications of untreated Lyme is arthritis, or an actual swelling of a joint, not just pain in the joint," Wormser said.

 Even after treatment with antibiotics, some Lyme patients may notice that they continue to have symptoms, such as fever and fatigue, according to Wormser.
 These symptoms are known collectively as post-treatment Lyme disease syndrome (PTLDS).
 Studies regarding the proper treatment of this syndrome and its causes are ongoing, and include various studies available through the National Institutes of Health.